 “Write it on your heart that every day is the best day in the year.” – Ralph Waldo Emerson

-Emerson, born on this date in 1803, was the first American to advocate for Americans to develop a writing style of their own; to create “American” writing and not just copy that of their forebears from other parts of the world.
+Eminently quotable, Emerson was the first American to advocate for Americans to develop a writing style of their own; to create “American” writing and not just copy that of their forebears from other parts of the world.

 A teacher as well as writer and scholar, he was a staunch supporter of education for girls and women and helped found a Massachusetts school for girls.
 And, from the mid-1840s on, he was a national leader of the abolitionist movement.
 Known for his kindness and support of others, he said simply, “You cannot do a kindness too soon, for you never know how soon it will be too late.”

 Share A Writer’s Moment with friends